A lab-based test of the gravitational redshift with a miniature clock network

 where $m$ is the mass of ${}^{87}$Sr, and $\lambda_L=813.4$ nm is the lattice wavelength.
-A representative plot of the measured Wannier-Stark sidebands is shown in Extended Data Fig.~7{\bf b}, and we find the weighted average splitting between $\pm1^{\rm st}$ order sidebands to be 1729(2) Hz, corresponding to a tilt with respect to gravity of $5.0(1)^\circ$.
+A representative plot of the measured Wannier-Stark sidebands is shown in Supplementary Figure~7b, and we find the weighted average splitting between $\pm1^{\rm st}$ order sidebands to be 1729(2) Hz, corresponding to a tilt with respect to gravity of $5.0(1)^\circ$.

-The overall spatial extent of the ensemble array is $1.00(1)$ cm, calculated based on the frequency chirp profile of the moving optical lattice loading sequence, which is controlled using a direct digital synthesizer (DDS, Moglabs XRF).
+The overall spatial extent of the ensemble array is $1.00(1)$ cm, calculated based on the frequency chirp profile of the moving optical lattice loading sequence, which is precisely controlled using a direct digital synthesizer (DDS, Moglabs XRF).
 This yields an effective height difference of $\Delta h = 0.99(1)$ cm, consistent with the extraction of the height difference from the camera images.
 The effective camera pixel size in our imaging system is calibrated to be $34(1)~\mu$m per pixel using the standard time-of-flight imaging.

 Fluctuations of background magnetic fields modifying the narrow-line MOT operation could result in position drift in the atom ensemble.
 This is rejected by identifying the center-of-mass of each ensemble with a 2D Gaussian fit, followed by a selection of region-of-interest (ROI) with a 15 pixel by 15 pixel region centered on the fit.
-We note that each ensemble has a finite vertical spatial extent of roughly $500(10)~\mu$m, corresponding to an expected gradient of $-5.5(1)\times10^{-20}$ across the ensemble due to the gravitational redshift, which is averaged out by spatial averaging over the ROI in order to extract the redshifts between the center-of-mass positions of each ensemble.
+Each ensemble has a finite vertical spatial extent of roughly $500(10)~\mu$m, corresponding to an expected gradient of $-5.5(1)\times10^{-20}$ across the ensemble due to the gravitational redshift, which is averaged out by spatial averaging over the ROI in order to extract the redshifts between the center-of-mass positions of each ensemble.
 The center-of-mass position uncertainty of each ensemble is limited by the DDS timing accuracy ($100$ ns), corresponding a position error of $<0.1~\mu$m.

 The expected gravitational redshift from theory of general relativity at a 1 cm height difference is then given by

 where $c$ is the speed of light.
 This results in an expected redshift gradient of $-10.9\times10^{-19}/$cm, with the uncertainty bounded $<0.1\times10^{-19}/$cm due to uncertainties in $g$ and $\Delta h$.